Healthcare workers across the United States often face long hours, a fast pace, and stress from a job that can have life-or-death consequences.

 While taking care of others, it's not uncommon for hospital personnel to ignore their own health.
 For that reason, maintaining the wellbeing of employees should be a top priority for hospitals and health systems.

-By supplying some helpful advice, we're giving you a chance to "practice what you preach."
-After all, if your hospital is going to be the epicenter of health in your community and tell patients how to care for themselves, it's only reasonable that your organization's culture reflects, and leadership and workforce model, healthy lifestyles.
+If your hospital is going to be the epicenter of health in your community and tell patients how to care for themselves, it's only reasonable that your organization's culture reflects, and leadership and workforce model, healthy lifestyles.

 Why Employee Health and Wellness Matters